hphelion/documentation/cloudos/manage.administration-dashboard.welcome.md

 You can access the Administration Dashboard in one of two ways:

-* Open a browser and type the URL using the public IP address of the Cloud Controller node: Login with the Admin account and password you specified on the Create Cloud > Attributes dialog in the HP Cloud OS Operational Dashboard.
+* Open a browser and type the URL using the public IP address of the Cloud Controller node: Login with the Admin account and password you specified on the Create Cloud > Attributes dialog in the HP Helion Cloud OS Operational Dashboard.

 * Within the Operational Dashboard, Manage Clouds > More > Launch Dashboard for the cloud you created.